SarathLUN/udemy-protocol-buffers-3/my-code/08-Protocol-Buffers-Advanced/README.md

 - the main framework is gRPC, but you may find others in the web
 - the advantage of services and RPC is that you can call Server API from any client seamlessly
 - gRPC for example is used by Google, Netflix, CoreOS (etcd), Google Cloud API, and is gaining popularity fast

+---

+# Protocol Buffers Encoding
+- the magic of protocol buffers is to have same serialization and deserialization for all the languages
+- serialization mean transform an object into bytes and deserialization mean taking bytes and getting an object out of it